RawEvan/watermelon_chess/README.md

 Run "run_game.py" by Python(Python3 can't work)

-You can also down the "rungame.zip" from [here](https://github.com/RawEvan/watermelon_chess/tree/master/exe)
+You can also down the "watermelon_chess.zip" from [here](https://github.com/RawEvan/watermelon_chess/tree/master/exe)

 ###environment###
 Python2.7.9